-Perform a Factory Reset using a microSD card.
+1. Copy the Factory Reset zip file to the root of the microSD card.

-Go to the Zebra Support & Downloads web site at zebra.com/support and download the appropriate Factory Reset file to a host computer.

-- 1. Copy the Factory Reset zip file to the root of the microSD card. - Copy the zip file to a microSD card using a host computer and then installing the microSD card into the device.
-See Getting Started for more information. - Connect the device with a microSD card already installed to the host computer, copy zip file to the microSD card, and then disconnect the device from the host computer. - 2.
-Press and hold Power until the menu appears. - 3.
+- Copy the zip file to a microSD card using a host computer (see USB Communication for more information) and then installing the microSD card into the device (see Replacing the microSD Card for more information). - Connect the device with a microSD card already installed to the host computer and copy zip file to the microSD card.
+See USB Communication for more information.
+Disconnect the device from the host computer. - 2.
+Press and hold the Power button until the menu appears. - 3.
 Touch Restart. - 4.
-Press and hold PTT until the device vibrates.

-- 5. Press Volume Up and Volume Down to navigate to Apply upgrade from SD card. - 6.
-Press Power. - 7.
-Press Volume Up and Volume Down to navigate to Full OTA Package. - 8.
-Press Power. - 9.
-Use Volume Up and Down Arrow to navigate to the Factory Reset file. - 10.
-Press Power.

-The Factory Reset occurs and then the device returns to the Recovery screen.
+Press and hold the Volume Up button until the device vibrates.
+The System Recovery screen appears. - 5.
+Press the Volume Up and Volume Down buttons to navigate to Apply upgrade from SD card. - 6.
+Press the Power button. - 7.
+Use the Volume Up and Volume Down buttons to navigate to Full OTA Package. - 8.
+Press the Power button. - 9.
+Use the Volume Up and Volume Down buttons to navigate to the Factory Reset file. - 10.
+Press the Power button.
+The Factory Reset occurs and then the device returns to the Recovery screen. - 11.
+Press the Power button to reboot the device.